Straight oil metalworking fluids: From use to recycling

 Gravity separation is a less common option.
 It requires time, a large volume of excess oil and periodic sampling to determine when the oil is ready for reuse.
 Some operations allow used oil to sit in a settling tank for as long as two years before it is put back into service.

 Vacuum dehydration is the most commonly used method for removing water from a straight oil.
 This can be a slow process depending on how much water is in the oil.
 Heating the oil speeds the water removal, but the temperature should not be raised so high that it degrades the oil.
 A dehydrator should be kept onsite in areas that are prone to water ingress or where condensation is a problem.
-Portable dehydrators can be moved from sump to sump using a forklift or a dolly (see Figure 6).
+Portable dehydrators can be moved from sump to sump using a forklift or a dolly (

 Figure 6.
 Vacuum dehydration is the most common method for removing water from oil.
 (Figure courtesy of Oil Filtration Systems, Inc., and Byers, Jerry P., ed., Metalworking Fluids, Third Edition, 2018, CRC Press/Taylor & Francis.
 With permission.)

 Membrane dehydrators have a small footprint, and they can be a permanent addition to straight oil systems, especially small systems with small single sumps.
 These dehydrators force oil through a membrane-lined tube at high pressure.
 The oil component flows straight through the tube, but the water is forced through the pores in the membrane and is carried away by a vacuum or a stream of dry air.
-Membrane dehydrators can run continuously if necessary (see Figure 7).
+Membrane dehydrators can run continuously if necessary (

 Figure 7.
 A portable membrane dehydrator can be kept onsite.
 (Figure courtesy of Compact Membrane Systems and Byers, Jerry P., ed., Metalworking Fluids, Third Edition, 2018, CRC Press/Taylor & Francis.
 With permission.)